ravenrothkopf/snakeTSL/README.md

 ~~~

 ## Code Integration
 After writing a TSL specification, the next step is integrating the synthesized code from that specification into your desired domain.
-I started with code for a JavaScript Snake Game from an online tutorial[^1], and then refactored it so that function terms and predicates fit with those from my specifcations.
+I started with code for a JavaScript Snake game from an online tutorial[^1], and then refactored it so that function terms and predicates fit with those from my specifcations.
 I kept the boilerplate code for rendering snake, the apple, and the score count on the canvas.
 I also kept the function for adding a unit to the end of the snake based on the <code>tailLength</code> variable.
 I split up the rest of the code into 3 files:
 ~~~
 ├── index.js
 ├── functions.js
 ├── system.js
 ~~~

 <code>index.js</code> contains most of the boilerplate for rendering the game, and the top-level <code>draw</code> function that is called 7 times a second.
 One call of this function represents one timestep for the reactive systems. <code>draw</code> calls the functions for drawing the snake, apple and score on the screen, along with the <code>updateSnake()</code> and <code>updateCollision()</code> functions which are located in <code>system.js</code>.
-These functions contain the code from the synthesized TSL specifications. <code>functions.js</code> has all of the  predicates that are used in the TSL specifications like </code>pressLeft(e)</code>, and <code>eatFood()</code>.
+These functions contain the code from the synthesized TSL specifications. <code>functions.js</code> has all of the  predicates that are used in the TSL specifications like <code>pressLeft(e)</code>, and <code>eatFood()</code>.

+## Final Result
+The final result of this project is a Snake game that looks like a normal Snake game lol.
+The fun part were incorporating the underlying program synthesis techniques to develop the game.
+My specifications are pretty basic, but they are a good foundation for future specification engineering that deals with more complex interactions and snake behaviors over time.
+Also, I'm sure there's a way to unite the two systems for position and collision handling, I just haven't had the time to figure it out!

 [^1]: https://github.com/Kamau-ke/How-to-buid-snake-game-with-javaScript/tree/main/snake%20game